The British Association for Sexual Health and HIV (BASHH)

 Honorary Joint Training Fellowships for Physicians

-The British Association for Sexual Health and HIV (BASHH) and Public Health England (PHE) run a programme of honorary joint Fellowships for physicians in higher specialist training in genitourinary medicine.
-This document and the appendix explain the background, how the Fellowships will work, and how those interested should apply.
+The British Association for Sexual Health and HIV (BASHH) and UK Health Security Agency (UKHSA) run a programme of honorary joint Fellowships for physicians in higher specialist training in genitourinary medicine.
+This document explains the background, how the Fellowships work, and how those interested should apply.

 Higher Specialist Training in Genitourinary Medicine

 Physicians in higher specialist training (HST) in genitourinary medicine have to undertake four years of structured training according to the curriculum laid down by the JCHMT Royal Colleges of Physicians.
 In this, there are periods of time towards the end of the four years when optional work can be undertaken and these Fellowships would fit into such periods.
 It is also possible that other grades of staff (e.g Associate Specialists) may undertake this fellowship, if arrangements to protect their time can be agreed with their NHS employer and manager.

 The UKHSA is responsible for protecting every member of every community from the impact of infectious diseases, chemical, biological, radiological and nuclear incidents and other health threats.
 It does this through working with national and local government, the NHS, industry and the voluntary and community sector.
 UKHSA is an executive agency sponsored by the Department of Health and Social Care.
 Visit the UKHSA web-site to find out more.